Welcome to Our Sports Page

 Curriculum PE and Sport

 We aim to provide the children with two hours of PE during curriculum time, as well as a variety of after school cubs each week.
 Teaching staff have received training to deliver their own PE lessons using a very successful scheme of work and they continue to receive CPD to up-skill.
 We also use a company called Premier Sports who deliver some of our PE lessons.
 This is a company of trained and skilled PE specialists who deliver some of the classes PE lessons and also some of the sports after school clubs such as football, gymnastics and multi-games.
 We find that this system is works well and engages the children very successfully in their physical education.
 Children in Years 3 and 4 receive swimming lessons.
-Last year, as part of our well-being focus, the children enjoyed yoga sessions delivered by a trained yoga coach and also received First Aid training.

 During the year we also provide other enriching activities.
 Reception Class have a set of balance bikes and bicycles.
 A trained member of staff works with small groups to teach the children to balance and ride and this has been very successful.
 The older children take part in Bikeability where they learn how to cycle safely on the road.
 Cyclists also take part in grass track cycling competitions during the Summer Term.

+We run School Games Day every year, which is supported by our Premier Sports coaches.
+We run a host of different activities during the day such as handball, soft archery, foil fencing, athletics activities and archery.
 The school is involved with the 'Golden Mile' initiative that challenges children to run to gain rewards and certificates.
-This is about personal achievement and our Year 5 children run the activity for the whoever would like to take part on a daily basis.
-We also try to include this into our general sports education.
+This is about personal achievement and include this in our general sports education.

 In September 2017, we started Forest School in our fabulous school grounds.
 Each week, a different class spend a morning at Forest School with a qualified teacher, learning about the outdoors.
 This always includes a lot of running around!